Joseph Miller (priest): Published sermons

-In 1925, while pastor at Cleckheaton, he published a small volume of sermons, entitled The Collapse of Christianity.
+In 1925, while pastor at Cleckheaton, Miller published a small volume of sermons, entitled The Collapse of Christianity.
 The title of the book is the title of the first sermon.
 The United Methodist review said that: "These discourses have nothing sensational about them, but bear the stamp of a mind clear in thought, firm in conviction, and possessing the power of infusing its own glowing warmth into the lives of others ...The book ... contains a sermon on "The Work That Counts," which has pleased the writer of these lines greatly ...
 The fact is, this preacher has a progressive mind with a modern outlook."

 The Berwickshire News and General Advertiser said that: "The series of sermons are marked by the work of the careful student and thinker.
 The optimistic note sounded in the opening sermon is refreshing ...
-The author's sound arguments ...admirably calculated to build up and stablish in the truth ...
+The author's sound arguments ...admirably calculated to build up and establish in the truth ...
 Mr Miller is well remembered locally where his many sterling qualities, while pastor of Spittal Church, endeared him to a much wider circle of friends than those which comprised his flock."